Art for Syria

 Aid Pioneers believe that lasting impact comes from working hand in hand with local communities and non-profits.
 Their deep knowledge ensures our solar solutions are tailored, sustainable and truly meet local needs.

-For this project, we are proud to partner with Hand in Hand for Aid and Development (HIHFAD), that provides essential on-the-ground support to civilians.
-The organization envisions a world where barriers are dismantled, and communities are empowered and self-reliant.
+Hand in Hand for Aid and Development (HIHFAD) is our other Syrian implementation partner, that provides essential on-the-ground support.
+The organization envisions a world where barriers are dismantled and communities are empowered and self-reliant.

 By leveraging our corporate network and in-house solar expertise, we are able to build world-class systems at 70% less than local vendor quotes - backed by 10+ year warranties for lasting reliability.